Becoming a Pre-Kindergarten Teacher

 In some states, certification is required for preschool teachers.
 The education requirements vary and range from a high school diploma with experience in care centers to an associate degree for Head Start programs to a bachelor's degree for teachers in public schools.
-The following table contains essential requirements needed to become a pre-kindergarten teacher:
+Work experience with children is also usually required to teach pre-kindergarten.

 |Degree Field||Early childhood education; childcare|